- More than 200,000 online stores across 20+ industries run on the Magento platform.

 Similarly, a holistic approach to enterprise search engine optimization improves your website’s overall health.

-The following are steps you should take on your web pages to optimize your Magento storefront for optimal visibility.
+The following are specific on-site SEO steps you should take on your web pages to optimize your Magento storefront for visibility.

 Metadata (title tags and meta descriptions)